josejimenezluna/delfta/README.md

 ### Installation via Docker

-We also provide a CUDA-enabled Dockerfile for easier management.
+We also provide a CUDA-enabled Dockerfile for future reproducibility.
 Build the container by

 ```bash
 docker build -t delfta .